 - Elizabethan collars to prevent wound interference and initial post-operative dressings

-- All subsequent post-operative check-ups with us for the same problem.
+- All subsequent post-operative check-ups with us in normal working hours for the same problem.
 We put no limit on the number of these check ups.

 We don’t make annoying additions to your bill for an extra dressing here or for an extra dressing there.
 We don’t make extra charges for drips, or extra charges for processing insurance claim forms.
-We can usually manage to obtain follow up radiographs with your pet unsedated, but if we need to sedate them to get images, we usually wouldn’t make any further charge for the sedation.
+We can usually manage to obtain follow up radiographs with your pet unsedated, but if we need to sedate them to get images, we usually wouldn’t make any further charge for the sedation if chemical restraint would normally be required for patients to get diagnostic views (eg for hip xrays).

 For most cases such as cruciate ligament ruptures, joint replacements, most fractures, ear canal surgery, laryngeal surgery etc etc we agree a fixed price in advance.
 If we are sent the case history, photos and radiographs, we can often do this before we even see the pet!